ReqCast API — Base Mainnet

 }

-Possible status values: pending, completed, failed
+Possible status values: pending, execution_started, completed, failed, refund_pending, refunded, refund_failed

 Failures and refunds